 His career as seiyuu is relatively short.
-Yu-gi-Oh ZEXAL II provided him with his seiyuu debut in 2012, his role as Misael was secondary but still had enough screentime to make him stand out, receiving praise by some of the franchise’s fans.
+Yu-gi-Oh ZEXAL II provided him with his seiyuu debut in 2012, his role as Misael was secondary but still had enough screentime to make him stand out, receiving praise from some of the franchise’s fans.

-Oddly enough, after such a good job voicing Misael, Okawa went off grid only to change his focus back to acting.
+Oddly enough, after such a good job voicing Misael, Okawa went off-grid only to change his focus back to acting.
 It wasn’t until 2016 that he would embrace almost completely his job as a seiyuu.

-With his voice acting skills completely revamped, Okawa returned to the seiyuu business in 2016 with not one but a total of 8 roles, ranging from main cast, supporting or random background characters, but the important thing for his fans was that he’d returned to the business and was showing an even better self with each new work.
+With his voice acting skills completely revamped, Okawa returned to the seiyuu business in 2016 with not one but a total of 8 roles, ranging from the main cast, supporting or random background characters, but the important thing for his fans was that he’d returned to the business and was showing an even better self with each new work.

-He voiced secondary characters in Kuromukuro, Servamp, Sabapara, Mahou Shoujo Ikusei Keikaku, TO BE HERO and Scared Rider Xechs.
+He voiced secondary characters in Kuromukuro, Servamp, Sabapara, Mahou Shoujo Ikusei Keikaku, TO BE HERO, and Scared Rider Xechs.

-Now what’s really made Okawa standout in 2016 were these two distinct roles: Qi in Nanbaka and Tatsuhiro Nome in B-Project Kodou Ambitious.
+Now what’s really made Okawa stand out in 2016 were these two distinct roles: Qi in Nanbaka and Tatsuhiro Nome in B-Project Kodou Ambitious.